 Housing costs in Julian are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Julian is a decidedly white-collar town, with fully 85.87% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Julian is a town of service providers, managers and sales and office workers.
-There are especially a lot of people living in Julian who work in food service (16.69%), office and administrative support (15.89%) and management occupations (15.41%).
+Julian is a decidedly white-collar town, with fully 85.94% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Julian is a town of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Julian who work in sales jobs (21.77%), office and administrative support (15.19%), and computer science and math (11.11%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.24% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 18.75% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.